“It shouldn’t be a privilege to have access to good food.”Yemi amu

 Episode Show Notes:

-- You can learn more about Yemi’s work at the Oko Farm website and Instagram.
+- You can learn more about Yemi’s work at Oko Farms on their website and Instagram.

 - Some other notable urban farmers that came up in our conversation include Will Allen of Growing Power and Leah Penniman of Soul Fire Farm.